Kimiblock/snotify/README.md

 # Credits

-SchildiChat for the notification sound.
+Cinny for the notification sound.